ESIPFed/Governance/ESIP Policies and Procedures/1.0 Corporate/ESIP P&P 1.3 Corporate Organization.md

 Partnership Committee shall notify the applicant of its right to appeal to the Assembly in writing.

+### **Part 5 -- Meeting Committee**

+5.5.1 The Meeting Committee shall oversee ESIP's twice annual meetings.
+This committee will also respond to any meeting feedback.

+5.5.2 The Vice President of ESIP will server as the Chair of the Meeting Committee.

+5.5.3 Membership to the committee is open to any ESIP participant who wishes to contribute.

 Section 6 -- Standing Committees, Working Groups and Clusters
 -------------------------------------------------------------